 The pattern of Chinese naval acquisitions in recent years suggests that Beijing is not seeking to directly escort tankers, at least for now.
-To be sure, China has a growing modern submarine force (including roughly fifty-eight attack submarines, albeit at varying levels of readiness), new land-attack cruise missiles, long-range strike aircraft, and a formidable ballistic-missile force with which it could attack the bases of any country that imposed a blockade or lent its support to the blockading power.
-China's navy also has approximately seventy-two major surface combatants, fifty medium and heavy amphibious lift vessels, and forty-one coastal missile patrol craft.64 At present, China is simultaneously building two classes of attack submarine (Yuan and Type 093) and purchasing one (the Kilo) from Russia.
-These submarines could eventually launch land-attack cruise missiles such as Russia's 300 km range Klub or China's Dong Hai-10, the latter reportedly having been test-fired and designed to strike targets 1,500 km away.65 These missiles might have a maritime strike mission.66 Finally, the PLA's 2nd Artillery commands a force of more than nine hundred short- and medium-range ballistic missiles.67
+China does, indeed, have a growing modern submarine force (including roughly 58 attack submarines), new land-attack cruise missiles (LACMs), long-range strike aircraft, and formidable ballistic-missile force with which it could attack the bases of any country that imposed a blockade or lent its support to the blockading power.
+China's navy also has approximately 72 major surface combatants, 50 medium and heavy amphibious lift vessels, and 41 coastal missile patrol craft.
+At present, China is simultaneously building two classes of attack submarine (Yuan and Type 093) and purchasing one (the Kilo) from Russia.
+These submarines could eventually launch LACMs, such as Russia's 300 km range Klub or China's Dong Hai-10, designed to strike targets 1500 km away.
+These